Entrepreneurship and Unemployment. Can entrepreneurship solve the high unemployment in Nigeria?

 Reasons For Unemployment

-Are the cause of unemployment the same as why there is a high unemployment rate?
+Are the causes of unemployment the same as why there is a high unemployment rate?

-Causes of unemployment refer to the factors that lead to a decrease in the demand for labor and result in people being unemployed.
+Causes of unemployment refer to the factors that lead to a decrease in the demand for labour and result in people being unemployed.

 Reasons for unemployment, on the other hand, refer to the individual circumstances that lead a person to become unemployed